Biography

 Personal Statement

-Eliseo F. Castillo, Ph.D., is an Associate Professor in the Division of Gastroenterology and Hepatology (Department of Internal Medicine) and currently serves as the Director of Gastroenterology Research for the division.
+Eliseo F. Castillo, Ph.D., is an Associate Professor in the Division of Gastroenterology and Hepatology (Department of Internal Medicine) and currently serves as the Director of Gastroenterology Research for the division and Associate Director of Rising Stars for the UNM Comprehensive Cancer Center.
 Dr. Castillo received his Ph.D. in Immunology from The University of Texas MD Anderson Cancer Center under Dr. Kimberly Schluns investigating interleukin-15 trans-presentation by dendritic cells and intestinal epithelial cells to Natural Killer (NK) cells (Castillo et al. J. Immunol 2009), invariant NK T cells (Castillo et al. Blood 2010), and intestinal intraepithelial lymphocytes (Stonier et al. Blood 2008).
 He then did a postdoctoral fellowship at UNM HSC under Dr. Vojo Deretic investigating the function of the autophagy gene, Atg5, in macrophages to limit infection and inflammatory cytokine production (Castillo et al. PNAS 2012).

 In 2017, he started his lab as a CTSC KL2 Scholar in the Division of Gastroenterology and Hepatology (Internal Medicine) to understand how intestinal macrophages interact with the intestinal epithelial barrier during inflammation and homeostasis (NIH UL1TR001449 and P20 GM121176).
 Currently, the lab is at the forefront of understanding the effects of microplastics (NIH R01 ES032037) and heavy metals (NIH P42 ES025589) on the gut microbiota, the intestinal epithelium, and intestinal macrophages.
-The lab is also examining the function of the colonic microenvironment in diseases such as metabolic dysfunction-associated steatotic liver disease (MASLD) and metabolic dysfunction-associated steatohepatitis (MASH) (The American Cancer Society Institutional Research Grant).
-The lab has a strong collaboration with Dr. Julie G. In (https://hsc.unm.edu/directory/in-julie.html).
+The lab has also focused on defining metabolic and lipidomic alterations along the gut-liver axis in metabolic disease, including human metabolic syndrome and experimental models of metabolic dysfunction-associated steatotic liver disease (MASLD) and metabolic dysfunction-associated steatohepatitis (MASH), with particular emphasis on enteroendocrine cell function and host-microbiota interactions.
+(The American Cancer Society Institutional Research Grant and UNM CCC pilot funding).

 Achievements & Awards